chiche-ds/30-Day-Terraform-challenge-/Day1/README.md

 - [ ] I have read Chapter 1 of "Terraform: Up & Running".
 - [ ] I have watched the required Udemy videos.
-- [ ] I have set up my personal blog.
+- [ ] I have set up your blog.
 - [ ] I have written and published a blog post about today's task.
 - [ ] I have made a social media post about today's task.
 - [ ] I have updated the `daily-update.md` file with my details.
-- [ ] I have created a pull request with all required details.
+- [ ] I have created a pull request with all the required details.

 ## Additional Resources